 Active in scientific publishing, Koocher currently serves as associate editor of Practice Innovations.
 He founded the scholarly journal Ethics & Behavior, and previously served as editor of the Journal of Pediatric Psychology and The Clinical Psychologist.
 He has published more than 300 articles and book chapters and authored or edited 17 books, including Ethics in Psychology and the Mental Health Professions, Psychologists' Desk Reference and The Parents' Guide to Psychological First Aid.
 His research and clinical interests include family coping with chronic illness and bereavement, ethical and public policy issues of mental health services research, quackery and malpractice and psychological aspects of children and the law.

 Elected as a fellow of 12 divisions of the American Psychological Association (APA) and the American Association for the Advancement of Science, Koocher also earned five specialty certification diplomas from the American Board of Professional Psychology (clinical, clinical child/adolescent, family, forensic and health psychology).
 He holds active psychology licenses in Massachusetts and New Hampshire.

 Active in professional affairs, Koocher served as president of the Massachusetts and New England Psychological Associations and four APA divisions (clinical psychology, psychotherapy, child, youth and family services and pediatric psychology).
-He served as President of the APA (2006) and currently serves as a Trustee of the American Psychological Foundation and APA Insurance Trust.
+He served as President of the APA (2006) and APA Parliamentarian (2018).